garbageplanet/frontend/README.md

 #### Map actions
 - [ ] make the events markers + api routes
 - [ ] implement editing system for map features
-- [ ] implement leaflet.draw and leaflet.measurables for polyline and polygons
 - [ ] make the map add new markers instead of reloading everything in the current view when map moves